 Another highlight found downtown is Whiskey Row, named as so for its’ lineup of historic, western style saloons (once home to over 40).
 An abundance of local shops and restaurants line the streets of downtown Prescott; you could easily spend a few hours just strolling around.
 You will find many cowboy and country western themed shops.
-Prescott is known for having a laid-back cowboy culture; it is not unusual to see many residents dressed in full cowboy attire.
-Anyone who loves the Old West feeling should appreciate the culture of Prescott.
+Prescott is known for its’ laid-back cowboy culture; it is not unusual to see many residents dressed in full cowboy attire.
+Anyone who loves the Old West vibe should appreciate the culture of Prescott.

 Must-do’s while visiting Prescott